 Our independent directors are a diverse group, with our independent Audit and Compensation Committees consisting of 25% women and 25% persons of color.
+Our independent ESG Committee consists of 50% women and 50% persons of color.
 By cultivating a dynamic mix of people and ideas, we enrich the performance of our business, the experience of our increasingly diverse employee base, and the condition of our communities.
 Our directors are available here.

 The following are some of the policy initiatives and governance structures in place at Newmark.